 - 95 % of what we teach others (2).

 We tend to remember more what we said ourselves than what others said.
-When public speaking, we have the chance to communicate our message to hundreds, thousands, and due to present technology, instantly communicate with millions of persons, which means exercising one of the most difficult tasks possible these days: making our message memorable.
+When public speaking, we have the chance to communicate our message to hundreds, thousands, and due to present technology, instantly share with millions of persons, which means exercising one of the most challenging tasks possible these days: making our message memorable.

 1. Dinu, Mihai – Comunicarea, Ed. Ştiinţifică, Bucureşti, 1997, apud Prutianu, Ştefan, – Tratat de comunicare şi negociere în afaceri, 2007, Polirom, first chapter.

 - Carnegie, Dale (1934) – The Art of Public Speaking

 - Hoff, Ron (1992) – I Can See You Naked, A New Revised Edition of the National Bestseller on Making Fearless Presentations, Andrews & McMeel, USA

 - Prutianu, Ştefan – Tratat de comunicare şi negociere în afaceri, Polirom, 2007

 - Cleveland, Kenrick E. – „How to Use the 36 Chinese Stratagems to Win”, Influence Marketing LLC, 1997